Soviet offensive plans controversy: Support

 The work by Suvorov gathered some support among Russian historians, starting in the 1990s.
 Support in Russia for Suvorov's claim that Stalin had been preparing a strike against Hitler in 1941 began to emerge as some archive materials were declassified.
 Authors supporting the Stalin 1941 assault thesis are Valeri Danilov, V.A.
 Nevezhin, Constantine Pleshakov, Mark Solonin and Boris Sokolov.
 Although the USSR attacked Finland, no documents have been found to date which would indicate 26 November 1939 as the assumed date for the beginning of provocations or 30 November as the date of the planned Soviet assault.

 One view was expressed by Mikhail Meltyukhov in his study Stalin's Missed Chance.
 The author states that the idea for striking Germany arose long before May 1941, and was the very basis of Soviet military planning from 1940 to 1941.
 Providing additional support for this thesis is that no significant defense plans have been found.
-In his argument, Meltyukhov covers five different versions of the assault plan ("Considerations on the Strategical Deployment of Soviet Troops in Case of War with Germany and its Allies" (Russian original)), the first version of which was developed soon after the outbreak of World War II.
+In his argument, Meltyukhov covers five different versions of the assault plan, the first version of which was developed soon after the outbreak of World War II.
 The last version was to be completed by 1 May 1941.
 Even the deployment of troops was chosen in the South, which would have been more beneficial in case of a Soviet assault.